 The famous furniture brand knows that its online customers won’t convert unless they understand how a piece of furniture will look in their home.
 So, to make a significantly better online shopping experience, it launched a native mobile app that enabled customers to view products in their space virtually.

-With a mobile app, the brand could take advantage of mobile device AR (Augmented Reality) capabilities and scale furniture based on a room’s dimensions.
+With a mobile app, the brand could use mobile device AR (Augmented Reality) capabilities and scale furniture based on a room’s dimensions.

 IKEA’s mobile shopping app proved to be a hit among customers since they could see the textures of the products and how light and shadows would reflect off or appear on the piece of furniture.